Trial of Yolanda Saldívar

-The prosecution team called between forty-five and fifty witnesses including: Selena's father and manager of her music career Abraham Quintanilla Jr., Selena's widower Chris Pérez, employees at Selena Etc. and at the Days Inn motel where the shooting occurred, a paramedic, several gun experts, the owners of the gun shop where Saldívar purchased the gun, emergency personnel, and Lloyd White who performed the autopsy.
-The defense team called fewer witnesses including: Saldívar's parents, former co-workers, motel staff at the Days Inn, Selena's former seventh-grade teacher, and the lead murder investigator.
+The prosecution team called between forty-five and fifty witnesses including Selena's father and manager of her music career Abraham Quintanilla Jr., Selena's widower Chris Pérez, employees at Selena Etc. and at the Days Inn motel where the shooting occurred, a paramedic, several gun experts, the owners of the gun shop where Saldívar purchased the gun, emergency personnel, and Lloyd White, who performed the autopsy.
+The defense team called fewer witnesses, which included Saldívar's parents, former co-workers, motel staff at the Days Inn, Selena's former seventh-grade teacher, and the lead murder investigator.
 The evidence used in the trial included the gun used to kill Selena, the outfit Saldívar wore the day she claimed she was sexually assaulted, and the recorded conversations between FBI negotiators Larry Young and Issac Valencia, and Saldívar.

-The jury convicted Saldívar of first-degree murder after a two-hour deliberation, and she was sentenced to a maximum of life imprisonment with no eligibility for parole until March 2025.
+The jury convicted Saldívar of murder after a two-hour deliberation, and she was sentenced to a maximum of life imprisonment with eligibility for parole in March 2025.
 Fans outside the courtroom cheered the verdict.
 Many were seen expressing their delight at the outcome to Saldívar's parents and some wore T-shirts degrading to their daughter.
 There were more than two hundred accredited media representatives at the courthouse.
 The trial generated interest in Spain, the Philippines, Europe, South America, Australia and Japan.
 Tinker announced an appeal but it was denied by Westergren both in 1998 and 1999.
 Valdez published a book about the trial entitled: Justice for Selena: The State vs. Yolanda Saldívar in 2004.
 As of December 2014, Saldívar was representing herself in an attempt to be released from prison, claiming that some witnesses were not called during the trial, and that evidence went missing following the trial.
+Saldivar's parole petition filed in January 2025 was denied on March 27, 2025, with March 2030 set as the next date set for her parole review.